WestSide Veterinary Hospital

 Intra-operative

-• Continuous EKG, oxygen saturation, temperature monitoring
+• Continuous EKG, oxygen saturation, capnography, and temperature monitoring

 Post-Operative

-• Supervised recovery the entire day - all recoveries directly in our high vigilance area for minimum 3 hours post operative
+• Supervised recovery the entire day - all recoveries directly in our high-vigilance area for minimum 3 hours post operative

 • Multimodal pain support because we pledge to treat pain even when they try to hide it